matyasjay/campingsite/README.md

 > ## Known Issues
 >
 > - You need to manually restart Rojo Server to make project file changes applied

+### Testing

+The project uses LuaUnit as its generic native Lua test framework.